lammps/lammps/doc/src/Install_git.rst

    The GitHub servers support both the "git://" and "https://" access protocols for anonymous read-only access.
-If you have a correspondingly configured GitHub account, you may also use passwordless SSH access with the URL "git@github.com:lammps/lammps.git".
+If you have a correspondingly configured GitHub account, you may also use SSH access with the URL "git@github.com:lammps/lammps.git".

 The LAMMPS GitHub project is managed by Christoph Junghans (LANL, junghans at lanl.gov), Axel Kohlmeyer (Temple U, akohlmey at